VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/security-in-depth.md

 To enable token authentication, ASP.NET Core supports multiple options for using **OAuth 2.0** and **OpenID Connect**.
 We take advantage of a good third-party library and use **OpenIddict** to provide a simple and easy-to-use solution to implement an OpenID Connect server within the platform application.

 **OpenIddict** is based on `AspNet.Security.OpenIdConnect.Server` (ASOS) to control the **OpenID Connect** authentication flow and can be used with any membership stack, including ASP.NET Core Identity.
-Also, it supports [various token formats] (https://openiddict.github.io/openiddict-documentation/guide/token-formats.html), although in Virto platform, we use only JWT token for authorization because of the following advantages:
+Also, it supports various token formats, although in Virto platform, we use only JWT token for authorization because of the following advantages:

 + **Stateless:** The token contains all information to identify the user, eliminating the need for session state.